pundarikaksha7/LinkedIn-Bot/README.md

 # LinkedIn-Bot
 A LinkedIn bot which sends a connection note to various users automatically.

-Uses Google Web-Driver, Selenium, Python.
+Uses Google Chrome Web-Driver, Selenium, Python.

 How to deploy: